artefactual/atom-docs/user-manual/add-edit-content/formatting.rst

   VPN restrictions, etc. will cause the link to fail.
 * You must provide a link directly to the :term:`digital object` - that is, the link must end in the file extension (e.g. ``.jpg``, ``.png``, etc).
-This is often acheived by right-clicking on an image in a webpage and selecting "view image", and then using the URL provided on the resulting page.
+This is often achieved by right-clicking on an image in a webpage and selecting "view image", and then using the URL provided on the resulting page.
 * Your image URLs must be HTTP or HTTPS based - FTP links or internal network shares not available on the public web will not work.